 *** The Durom® cup claims relate to loose cup/shells due to non-infection related failure of the cup which prevents the patient’s bone to gain boney ingrowth and fixation.

 As noted above, metallosis is caused by early wear between the metal ball and metal cup/liner or debris from the metal neck of the femoral stem.
 This early wear results in the release of metal debris into the hip fluid causing elevations of Cobalt (Co) and Chromium (Cr) ions leading to adverse soft tissue reactions, including pseudotumours and death of surrounding tissues.
-There may be a long delay from implant of the artificial hip to the onset of metallosis.
+There may be a long delay from the implant of the artificial hip to the onset of metallosis.
 Signs and symptoms of cobalt/chromium poisoning may include visual impairment, auditory impairment, cognitive impairment, cardiomyopathy, hypothyroidism, peripheral neuropathy, and rashes.
 Moreover, there are ongoing investigations into the association between metallosis and other dangerous conditions such as kidney failure and bladder cancer.
-Unfortunately, most patients with metallosis do not have any identifiable symptoms that alert them to this dangerous and potentially life threatening process.
+Unfortunately, most patients with metallosis do not have any identifiable symptoms that alert them to this dangerous and potentially life-threatening process.
 Fortunately, a simple blood test can detect metal levels in the body.
 If you have not already done so, we strongly suggest that you contact your healthcare provider and ask for a blood test to determine whether you have elevated cobalt or chromium levels in your blood – even if your hip system was already replaced.
 Any medical provider can order a blood test for you.
 However, the order must specify that the test or panel is to include heavy metal testing (chromium and cobalt).

 Hip Litigation History

 In 2000, the hip manufacturer Sulzer Orthopedics, Inc. recalled thousands of its Inter-Op hips due to defects in its manufacturing processes.
-This marked the first large scale hip related national products liability case.
+This marked the first large-scale hip related national products liability case.
 In 2007, a similar manufacturing defect was identified relating to Stryker® Orthopedic’s Trident hemispherical and PSL cups.

 When a patient is admitted to an intensive care unit (ICU) following an injury that includes severe blood loss, doctors often use an intravenous solution to increase blood volume and reduce the chance that the patient will go into shock.
 Doctors have a choice of multiple solutions for this purpose.